pchanial/python-for-data-scientists/source/ndarray.rst

 Broadcasting
 ------------

-Broadcasting allows operations which are normally elementwise to be carried on arrays of different shapes.
+Broadcasting allows operations (such as addition, multiplication etc.) which are normally elementwise to be carried on arrays of different shapes.
 It is a virtual replication of the arrays along the missing dimensions.
 It can be seen as a generalization of array/scalar operations.

 * the addition of a scalar on an matrix can be seen as the addition of a matrix with identical elements (and same dimensions).